mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/tutorials/qwen2.5_32b_multiNPU/qwen2.5_32b_multiNPU.md

 curl http://localhost:8000/v1/completions -H "Content-Type: application/json" -d '{"model": "Qwen/Qwen2.5-32B-Instruct", "prompt": "I am", "max_tokens": 20, "temperature": 0}'
 ```

-User needs to ensure that the `"model"` field matches the `--model` in the service startup, and the request can successfully match the model.
+Users must ensure that the `"model"` field matches the model tag used when starting the service for the request to successfully match the model.

 If processed successfully, the inference result will be: